Kris Medlen: 2014 season

 On March 9, 2014, Medlen left a Spring training game due to a sore right elbow.
 The following day, he had MRIs which tested positive that there was ligament damage in the elbow.
 Trying to avoid surgery, he sought a second opinion with Dr. James Andrews.
 However, Dr. Andrews looked at Medlen's test results, and could only confirm Medlen's worst fears; Medlen needed a second Tommy John surgery, and as a result, Medlen missed the entire 2014 season.

-Medlen became a free agent on December 2, 2014 after he was non-tendered by the Braves.
+Medlen became a free agent on December 2, 2014, after he was non-tendered by the Braves.

 Kansas City Royals

 On December 18, 2014, he signed a two-year deal (with a mutual option for a third year) with the Kansas City Royals for a guaranteed $8.5 million.
-He started the 2015 season on the 60-day disabled list to continue recovering from his second Tommy John surgery and made his first appearance for the Royals on July 20, 2015 against the Pirates.
+He started the 2015 season on the 60-day disabled list to continue recovering from his second Tommy John surgery and made his first appearance for the Royals on July 20, 2015, against the Pirates.
 He made his first start for the Royals on Monday, August 24, 2015, against the Baltimore Orioles.
 He made 15 appearances (8 starts) in 2015 with a 6–2 record and a 4.01 ERA.
 He was also part of the Royals postseason run as the team won the 2015 World Series over the New York Mets, their first championship in 30 years.

 On May 12, 2016, Medlen was placed on the 15-day disabled list due to right rotator cuff inflammation.
 The Royals declined Medlen's 2017 option on November 4, making him a free agent.

-Second stint with the Atlanta Braves
+Atlanta Braves (second stint)

-Medlen signed a minor league contract with the Atlanta Braves on January 27, 2017.
+On January 24, 2017, Medlen signed a minor league contract with the Atlanta Braves.
 After not pitching a game in spring training, Medlen was released by the Braves.
-He resigned a minor league deal on April 1, 2017.
-He elected free agency on November 6, 2017.
+He re–signed with the team on a new minor league contract on April 1.
+In 20 starts split between the Triple–A Gwinnett Braves, Double–A Mississippi Braves, and High–A Florida Fire Frogs, Medlen accumulated a 5–8 record and 4.95 ERA with 98 strikeouts in 116 1/3 innings of work.
+He elected free agency following the season on November 6.

 Arizona Diamondbacks

-On January 23, 2018, Medlen signed a minor league deal with the Arizona Diamondbacks.
+On January 22, 2018, Medlen signed a minor league contract with the Arizona Diamondbacks.
+He had his contract selected to the major league roster on May 4.
 After making just one start in the majors and pitching mostly for the Reno Aces, Medlen retired from professional baseball on May 27, 2018.